 Challenges and how to overcome them

-Inevitably, an obstacle in the customer-business relationship exists particularly when it comes to the proper resource distribution among high-value and low-value customers.
-An analysis of customer profitability is essential in addressing this.
-This analysis assists in deciding on resource and effort inputs that are required for maintaining the customer relationships and the operational ones.
+An obstacle in customer-business relationships exists in the proper resource distribution among high-value and low-value customers.
+Customer profitability analysis is essential in addressing this.
+It helps decide on resource and effort inputs required to maintain customer relationships and operational ones.

 A subsequent challenge is in the willingness and capacity of the buyers which serves as a basis for calculating the customer’s lifetime value.
 This is best handled by using a technique of profiling consumer characteristics and behaviour patterns.